 - Children from different marriages may disagree on how to proceed.

-- Some relatives may be unaware that a wrongful death claim is even underway.
+- Some relatives may be unaware that a negligent death claim is even underway.

 Key Takeaways for Families Considering a Claim

-- Only one wrongful death claim can be filed per decedent in Missouri.
+- Only one unlawful death claim can be filed per decedent in Missouri.

-- Eligible family members must be included in a single case.
+- Eligible Family representatives must be included in a single case.

 - The court has the power to appoint a representative or plaintiff ad litem if needed.